slamora/brackets-wiki/User-Key-Bindings.md

-This page describes how user can override key bindings.
+This page describes how user can override key bindings in Brackets.

 ## Quick Start
-Use `Debug > Open User Key Map` to open the `keymap.json` in Brackets.
+Use `Debug > Open User Key Map` to open the `keymap.json` in Brackets so it can be edited.
 If the file does not already exist, then it will be created.

+Edits to file are applied immediately on File Save.

 ## Location
 The `keymap.json` file is located in the the user data folder.
 The user data folder is located at: